Introduction -UK director duties and responsibilities

 - A director must only declare dividends when there is enough profit in the company to be able to pay these.

 - The company secretary or a director must also arrange when the Board Meetings will take place.
 Such a meeting will consist of the Board of Directors, who will convene to discuss company business.
-However, for smaller companies such as one that a UK contractor would run, once per annum, they will hold an Annual General Meeting to approve the accounts etc. They will hold at least one director’s meeting per annum, too, although maybe more if there are several official events during the year that requires a director’s meeting.
+However, for smaller companies such as one that a UK contractor would run, once per annum, they will hold an Annual General Meeting to approve the accounts etc. They’ll hold at least one director’s meeting per annum, too, although maybe more if there are several official events during the year which require a director’s meeting.

 Some further general UK director responsibilities are contained within the Companies Act 2006 directors’ duties.
-These cover various aspects of your business and are:
+These UK company director duties cover various aspects of your business and are:

 - They should engage solicitors, accountants, and auditors, if and when required.